-SECTION 4.
+SECTION 26-4.
 BUILDING PERMITS.

-(A) Building Permits Required.
-Except as otherwise provided in subdivision (b) of this section, a Building Permit shall be required for any work which must conform to the Uniform Code and/or the Energy Code, including, but not limited to, the construction, enlargement, alteration, improvement, removal, relocation or demolition of any building or structure or any portion thereof, and the installation of a solid fuel burning heating appliance, chimney or flue in any dwelling unit.
-No Person shall commence any work for which a Building Permit is required without first having obtained a Building Permit from the Code Enforcement Officer.

-(B) Exemptions.
-No Building Permit shall be required for work in any of the following categories:

-(1) construction or installation of one story detached structures associated with one- or twofamily dwellings or multiple single-family dwellings (townhouses) which are used for tool and storage sheds, playhouses or similar uses, provided the gross floor area does not exceed 144 square feet (13.88 square meters);
+- (a) Building Permits Required.
+Except as otherwise provided in subdivision (b) of this section, a Building Permit shall be required for any work which must conform to the Uniform Code and/or the Energy Code, including, but not limited to, the construction, enlargement, alteration, improvement, removal, relocation, or demolition of any building or structure or any portion thereof, and the installation of a solid fuel burning heating appliance, chimney, or flue in any dwelling unit.
+No Person shall commence any work for which a Building Permit is required without first having obtained a Building Permit from the Village. - (b) Exemptions.
+No Building Permit shall be required for work in any of the following categories: - construction or installation of one-story detached structures associated with one- or twofamily dwellings or multiple single-family dwellings (townhouses), which are used for tool and storage sheds, playhouses, or similar uses, provided the gross floor area does not exceed 144 square feet; - (2) construction of temporary sets and scenery associated with motion picture, television, and theater uses;